Convert PDF to Word or Excel.

 By Donna Baker May 10, 2013

-In this tutorial, learn how to combine PDF or merge PDF into a single PDF file using Adobe Reader XI.
-This feature requires a subscription for either the Adobe PDF Pack or ExportPDF online service.
+In this tutorial, learn how to combine PDF or merge PDF into a single PDF file using Reader.
+This feature requires a subscription to the Adobe PDF Pack online service.

 Hi Joe DeSutter,

 If you create a button and use the Go to View or Open Page command, the links will remain relative so long as you don’t change the folder structure.
 Just try it on a test folder and move it to a completely different location.
 The links in the subfolder called Chapter still link back to the Menu document in the directory above.

 I have 200 PDFs linked together in 2 folders on a CD for distribution.
 Nine files are in a “Chapters” folder; the rest are in a “Background Notes” folder.
 “Menu” is only document NOT in one of the 2 folders.
 It opens automatically upon insertion of the CD and accesses Chapters—which access Backup files—many of which are also linked to each other.
 My problem: I don’t know how to create a “back to menu” link for each Chapter.
 I can do it on my own computer with E:\Menu (E being my CD/DVD drive).
 But how do I create a “Return…” link that works on other computers, most of which use D: for their CD/DVD drive.
 Is there a generic protocol that will open it that link on ANY computer?
 (I do not want to disaggregate the files from their current folders unless I have to) Thanks, Joe D

 Post, discuss and be part of the Acrobat community.

 Join now >

 How to export PDF files to Word or Excel using Reader

 How to create a PDF file from Reader

 How to type into a PDF form in Reader